CodeLifeOrg/codelife/README.md

 ## Installation

-### Step 1 - Database Initialization
+### Database Initialization

-Codelife runs on a Postgres Database, already set up and running at codelife.com.
+Codelife runs on a Postgres Database, already set up and running at codelife.com, so additional steps should not be required.
 Connecting to the database for development is accomplished by setting `canon` environment variables (below).
-This should be all you need to do to connect to the database.
+This should be all you need to get started.

 Should it be necessary to recreate the database from scratch, its configuration is represented via the Sequelize models contained in the [db](/db) folder.
 A schema dump is also made available here.

-### Step 2 - Local Development Setup
+### Local Development Setup

 1. Clone the repo
 ```bash